alexo103/Scanning-Hosts/README.md

 # Description
-Scanning Hosts is an open source tool which enables security professional to scan any size network to conduct passive reconnaissance on hosts.
+Scanning Host is an open source tool which enables security professional to scan any network host to conduct passive reconnaissance on host.
-The tool can scan an entire IP range (i.e 192.168.1.0/24) or can also be modified to scan just one IP (i.e. 192.168.1.200).
+The tool can scan an single IP (i.e 192.168.1.110) or can also be modified to scan an entire IP range (i.e. 192.168.1.0/24).
 # Modules
 •	Python-nmap
 # Installation
 	pip install python-nmap
 # How it works
-•	First, the script scans the network range provided.
-If the host is UP, return Host IP, Hostname, State, Open Ports
+•	First, the script scans the network host provided.
+If the host is UP, return Host IP, Hostname, State, Open Ports, and Service running on port.

-        def scan_network(network_range):
+        def scan_network(network_host):
             nm = nmap.PortScanner()
-            nm.scan(hosts=network_range, arguments='-sP')  # Ping scan
+            nm.scan(hosts=network_host, arguments='-sP')  # Ping scan
             results = []
             for host in nm.all_hosts():
                 if nm[host].state() == 'up':